A brief history of webinars

 The first open web conferences appeared in May 1996, thanks to Microsoft, which released NetMeeting.
 This program looked like a built-in plug-in for Internet Explorer 3.0.
 NetMeeting allowed for the exchange of information in real-time.
 However, there was a hurdle here as both programs did not support voice sharing.

-The beginnings of voice calls were made possible by a program that appeared a year later, in 1997.
-It was called Auditorium.
-His license cost $150 per computer.
+A year later, in 1997, a program called Auditorium revolutionized communication.
+It paved the way for the voice calls we know today.
+Its license cost $150 per computer.
 In addition to this function, sharing graphics, presentations, and chat was possible.
 Later versions of the program allowed as many as 1,000 people to participate in the conference.
 The program was the first to enable the creation of an individual set of participants.
 The presenter could ask survey questions there.
+This innovation became a key milestone in webinar history, laying the groundwork for many of the interactive features we now consider standard in modern webinar platforms.

 PlaceWare was the first webinar application that Xerox PARC released in 1996.